This page has been medically reviewed by Stephen Bradford, Director of Clinical Services and Neurodiversity Lead

-At Priory, we specialise in helping people at different points across the spectrum, who may also present with co-occurring mental health conditions.
+At Priory, we specialise in helping people at different points on the spectrum, who may also present with co-occurring mental health conditions.
 We can provide autism support on an inpatient, day care or outpatient basis, for both adults and young people, depending on their unique needs and presentations.

-In addition, Priory Adult Care offers a range of bespoke residential and supported living care for adults with ASC, within safe and homely environments.
+In addition, Priory Adult Care offers a range of bespoke residential and supported living care for adults with autism, within safe and homely environments.
 Our services are specifically designed to support individuals in leading active and independent lives.
 We look to support people to maximise their potential and independence through:

 - Specialised staff

 - Structured personalised programmes